geoffmiller/snip/README.md

 ```

 3. Run `snip` and:
-   - Navigate to a category using `j/k`
+   - Navigate through categories using `j/k`
-   - Press `l` or `Enter` to view snippets
+   - Press `l` or `Enter` to enter directories
-   - Navigate to a snippet
+   - Navigate to a file to see its preview
-   - Press `l` or `Enter` to copy to clipboard
+   - Press `l` or `Enter` on a file to copy to clipboard
+   - Press `h` or `Esc` to go back up a level

 ## Tips

-- Organize snippets into logical categories
+- Organize snippets into logical categories and subcategories
 - Use clear, descriptive filenames
 - Add file extensions to help identify snippet types
 - Keep snippets focused and reusable
+- Use nested directories for better organization

 ## Troubleshooting